OpenTOSCA/opentosca-vintner/docs/docs/interface.md

 ## vintner sensors compute

-starts a sensor for compute utilization such as cpu and memory
+starts a sensor for compute utilization, such as cpu and memory

 === "CLI"